GaneshRajuGalla/Resume/README.md

 * Website: https://ganeshrajugalla.github.io/Resume/

 ### **About**
 I have accumulated 2 years of experience in the software industry, encompassing evaluation, design, development, testing, maintenance, and production phases, all executed through the SDLC process and AGILE methodologies.
-My expertise includes the construction of iOS Mobile applications utilizing Swift, SwiftUI, and CocoaTouch Frameworks.
+My expertise includes constructing iOS Mobile applications utilizing Swift, SwiftUI, and CocoaTouch Frameworks.

-- I possess experience working both as an Associate Software Engineer and as a Software Trainee.
+- I possess experience working as an Associate Software Engineer and a Software Trainee.
 - I have successfully participated in and contributed to the development of numerous projects across all stages, from inception to the production phase.
-- I prioritize robust architectural practices and maintain clear nomenclature within my codebase.
+- I prioritize robust architectural practices and maintain precise nomenclature within my codebase.
 - I have experience in developing and delivering iOS applications for both consumer-facing and enterprise-native purposes.
 - I have experience working within the social media and IoT-based industries.
 - I am an advocate for simplicity over complexity unless complexity is justified.